Ara101/Ara101/README.md

 - 👋 Hi, I’m Lionel
 - 👀 I’m interested in Bioengineering, mechanistic modeling, data science and staying active!
-- 🌱 I’m currently learning Data Science and Programing techniuqes
+- 🌱 I’m currently learning Data Science and Programing techniques
 - 💞️ I’m looking to collaborate on computational modeling on Biological systems
 - 📫 How to reach me ...